 In any event, losing a limb is a catastrophic injury that can fundamentally change a person’s life forever.
-Contact our law office today at (410) 837-2144 to speak with our Baltimore catastrophic lawyers at William G. Kolodner Personal Injury Lawyers to discuss your legal options.
+Contact our law office today at (410) 837-2144 to speak with our Baltimore catastrophic lawyers at WGK Personal Injury Lawyers to discuss your legal options.

 Amputation involves the partial or complete loss of a limb.
 An amputation might be traumatic (meaning that it was not planned nor performed as part of a medical procedure) or surgical.